"Not just a woman with a guitar. She can quietly move you or blow you out of your seat." says a new listener.

 Francine Honey is a Canadian bilingual singer-songwriter and recording artist whose stories sing out from the heart.
 After years of designing and managing web applications for the Canadian Federal government in Ottawa, Francine quit her job in 2013 and began finishing the songs that had been marked "finish later" throughout the years.
 Look for her third studio album entitled “To Be Continued” in 2018.

-With a mix of Folk, Rock, Country, Canadiana and Blues, Honey has showcased in 2016 and 2017 at the Canadian Showcase for the Texas Songwriters Symposium; 2016 WinterFolk Blues and Roots Festival; 2016 & 2017 Kingsville Folk Music Festival and 2016 Folk Music Ontario conference.
-She founded the Leamington Regional Writers Group and leads songwriting workshops.
-Leclair’s songwriting has taken her to Italy, Switzerland, the UK, Texas and Nashville.
+With a mix of Folk, Rock, Country, Canadiana and Blues, Honey has showcased in 2018, 2017 and 2016 at the Canadian Showcase for the Texas Songwriters Symposium; 2016 WinterFolk Blues and Roots Festival; 2016 & 2017 Kingsville Folk Music Festival and 2016 Folk Music Ontario conference.
+She founded the Leamington/Windsor Regional Writers Group and leads songwriting workshops.
+Her songwriting has taken her to Italy, Switzerland, the UK, Texas and Nashville.
 With a dream of having her songs sung by other artists, Honey travels to Nashville regularly and focuses on writing and recording.
-She performs solo or as a duo.
 You will be moved as you listen to this rhythmic storyteller.

-For French Canadian singer/songwriter Francine Leclair, her latest project entitled "Re-Drawn" encourages listeners to have a new vision for their lives.
+For Franco-Ontarian singer/songwriter Francine Honey, her latest project entitled "Re-Drawn" encourages listeners to have a new vision for their lives.
 Her songs from the album tell the story of relatable and inevitable life changes all of humanity experiences through various seasons, and provide hope in the uncertainty of such change.
-Influenced by artists like John Denver, Annie Lennox, Bruce Springsteen and Jason Mraz, Leclair’s approach to songwriting shows that it’s never too late to bravely embrace change no matter what the obstacles.
+Influenced by artists like John Denver, Annie Lennox, Bruce Springsteen, Rolling Stones and Jason Mraz, Honey’s approach to songwriting shows that it’s never too late to bravely embrace change no matter what the obstacles.

-Once Leclair began to bravely re-draw her life with lines of music, her story book started to become more colourful.
+Once she began to bravely re-draw her life with lines of music, her story book started to become more colourful.
 She took risks by leaving her federal government job in 2013 and pursuing music full-time, playing her original songs to audiences, including ones she had written for family members to mark the milestones in her loved ones’ lives.
-These songs were released on a self-produced album entitled “An Ordinary Person” in 2008.
+These songs were released on a self-produced album entitled “An Ordinary Person” in 2008 under her maiden name Francine Leclair.

 Dreams of one day playing in a band and having an album professionally produced in Nashville seemed so far away as a child.
-Late in 2014, Francine realized these dreams with the release of her album “Re-Drawn” which was produced by Lang Bliss at Diff'rent Wirld Productions in Nashville.
+Late in 2014, Francine realized these dreams with the release of her album “Re-Drawn” which was produced by Lang Bliss at Diff'rent Wirld Productions in Nashville and penned under her maiden name Francine Leclair.
 This album includes the song "I Soldier On' and it's French partner "Je Vis Sans Limites" which support the Soldier On fund in Canada.
 This was followed by a successful launch with a small tour in Ontario resulting in a live DVD of the Ottawa release party.
-In 2015, Leclair re-recorded many of her first songs from the 2008 album in studio and released them on an EP entitled “An Ordinary Woman (In Studio)”.
+In 2015, Honey re-recorded many of her first songs from the 2008 album in studio and released them on an EP entitled “An Ordinary Woman (In Studio)”.

 Francine is an active member of the Songwriter's Association of Canada, Folk Music Ontario and the Nashville Songwriter's Association International.
 She co-ordinates the Leamington/Windsor Regional Writer's Group which meets monthly with the goal of mentoring other songwriters and carrying on the tradition of folk music.
 “A folk song is always evolving, being sung by others and therefore embellished and improved upon while keeping the essence and message of the song alive for generations to come,” she explains.
 “That’s what I aspire my songs to become, messages of encouragement for the present and the future.”